Fees at service voucher day care centres

 The service voucher client charge is the same as the fee charged for municipal early childhood education.
 The charge is also determined on the same basis.
 The client charge is EUR 0–311 per child per month.

 The income limits used for determining client charges are revised at least every two years.
 The next index adjustment will be made on 1 August 2026.
-Client charges are also revised if there are any changes to relevant regulations or decisions.
+Client charges are also revised if there are any changes to relevant regulations or the City of Espoo's decisions.

-The service voucher client charge is calculated as a percentage of the family’s gross income.
-The maximum charge is EUR 311 per child per month.
+Espoo calculates the service voucher client charge as a percentage of your family’s gross income.
+The maximum client charge is EUR 311 per month per child, in addition to which the service provider may increase the client charge by EUR 0–50 per month per child.
 When a child attends early childhood education for at least 35 hours a week, the client charge is 10.7% of the amount of the family’s income that exceeds the specified minimum gross income limit.

 The table below shows the gross income limit for the minimum and maximum client charge based on your family size.

 Table 1.
-Determination of the service voucher client charge when a child attends early childhood education for at least 35 hours a week
+Service voucher client charge before any increase when a child attends early childhood education for at least 35 hours a week

 The income limit for families with more than six persons is increased for each subsequent underage child by EUR 275 per month.